jidongbsu/cs452-cthreads-library/README.md

 static cthread_t current_tid;
 ```

 You should initialize to the tid of the main thread.
-Anytime you a context switch is about to occur, we update this variable to store the tid of the thread that is chosen to run.
+Anytime a context switch is about to occur, we update this variable to store the tid of the thread that is chosen to run.

 ```c
 /* a global variable, we increment this by one every time we create a thread */